-You can experiment by avoiding these additives one at a time and seeing if behaviors improve.
+You can experiment by avoiding these additives one at a time and seeing if it impacts your behavior.

 The jury’s still out on sugar’s effect on hyperactivity.
-Even so, limiting sugar in your family’s diet makes sense.
+Even so, limiting sugar in your family’s diet makes sense in terms of overall health.
 Look out for any kind of sugar or syrup on food labels to eat fewer simple sugars.

 Like salicylates, allergens can be found in healthy foods.
-But they might affect brain functions, triggering hyperactivity or inattentiveness, if your body is sensitive to them.
+But they might affect brain functions and trigger hyperactivity or inattentiveness if your body is sensitive to them.
 You might find it helpful to stop eating — one at a time — the top eight food allergens:

 - tree nuts

-Tracking food-behavior connections makes your elimination experiment more effective.
+Tracking connections between food and behavior will make your elimination experiment more effective.
 A doctor or dietitian can help you with this process.